Sea silk: Modern Europe

 Archbishop Giuseppe Capecelatro gave dignitaries gifts made of sea silk in the 1780s, hoping to encourage demand to help provide for sea silk producers in need of work.
 Sea silk objects began to be put on display internationally in the 19th century; it was shown at the Louvre in 1801 and at the Centennial Exposition in 1876.

 Sea silk was also mentioned in 19th century fiction.
 Alexander Serov's 1863 opera Judith includes an aria "I shall don my robe of byssus" (Я оденусь в виссон).
 In Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas, the crew of the Nautilus wear clothes made of byssus (alternately translated as "seashell tissue" or "fan-mussel fabric").

-The sea silk industry in Taranto grew somewhat beginning in the 1920s with the advent of a private school run by Rita del Bene; however, it disappeared there with the onset of World War II and did not return after the war.
+The sea silk industry in Taranto grew somewhat, beginning in the 1920s, with the advent of a private school run by Rita del Bene; however, it disappeared there with the onset of World War II, and it did not return after the war.
 Also in the 1920s, Italo Diana began a school on the island of Sant'Antioco near Sardinia.

 Pinna nobilis has become threatened with extinction, due to overfishing, the decline in seagrass fields, and pollution.
 Since 2016, populations have also been attacked by a parasite called Haplosporidium pinnae, which has caused mass die-offs.
 As it has declined so dramatically, the sea silk industry has almost disappeared, and byssus is difficult to come by; since 1992, it is illegal to harm or harvest living Pinna nobilis.
 The art is now preserved only by a few women in Sant'Antioco.

 "Project Sea-Silk" from the Natural History Museum of Basel, run by Felicitas Maeder, has been collecting extensive data and studies on the subject since 1997.

 Chiara Vigo has claimed in various media to be the sole person living today to master the art of working with byssus, and she runs the Sea Silk Museum in Sant'Antioco.
 Maeder has accused Vigo of creating a false historical narrative about sea silk.
 Vigo says she has a method to harvest bysus without harming the shells by trimming 10 cm from the beard, although Scales expressed skepticism that this would produce the amount of byssus Vigo says she takes (600 g per year; the intact beards of fifty shells produce 30 grams).

 A few other women also still produce and work with byssus in Sant'Antioco, such as the sisters Assuntina and Giuseppina Pes, who were taught the art by Efisia Murroni.
 Murroni, who was a pupil of Diana, died in 2013 aged 100.
 The sisters use vintage byssus that has been donated to them, and the byssus of Atrina pectinata, a shell in the same family, has been used by Arianna Pintus in her workshop in Tratalias as a substitute for Pinna nobilis.